Jubeki/doctor-olivier-medical-practice/README.md

-# Doctor Olivier -- Medical Practice
+# Doctor Olivier &ndash; Medical Practice

 Write up a business description of the activities of an organization  and how they are to be supported by the new website.